okviz/okviz.github.io/_docs/smart-filter-pro/mode/consolidate-fields.md

 To apply a filter to a specific field, when this option is enabled, enter the field name and a colon in front of the value to search.
 For example: to search ***Contoso*** in the field ***Brand*** just write `brand:contoso` and hit Enter (field names and value are case insensitive - for more information on the supported syntax see [How to Search in Filter Mode](filter#how-to-search)).

-> Note that you can't filter on every field of your dataset without doing anything, **you must first connect every field** you are interested into the visual.
+> Note that you can't filter on every field of your dataset without doing anything, **you must first connect every field** you are interested in to the visual.